DIY Enamel Pin Banner Sewing Tutorial

 Add the Trim:

-Take the pom pom trim and baste along the tip of the back banner piece on the right side, using large stitches to ensure that the pom poms face inwards.
+- Take the pom pom trim and baste along the tip of the back banner piece on the right side, using large stitches to ensure the pom poms face inwards.
 (You might find it easier to clip it in position with binding clips first.)

 Assemble:

-Turn right side out and press all over.
+- Turn right side out and press all over.

 Finishing:

-Fold the top over ¼” and then fold again.
+- Fold the top over ¼” and then fold again.
 Use binding clips to hold it in place and stitch along the edge of the fold to secure it.
 Tie off the ends.

-Take your dowel rod and use this as a guide to fold over the top to create the sleeve.
+- Take your dowel rod and use this as a guide to fold over the top to create the sleeve.
 Use binding clips to pin in place at each side.

-Remove the dowel rod and using a matching colored thread, carefully slip stitch the sleeve to the banner, taking care to only take the stitches through the back panel of the banner and not the front.
+- Remove the dowel rod and, using a matching colored thread, carefully slip stitch the sleeve to the banner, taking care to only take the stitches through the back panel of the banner and not the front.

-Thread the dowel rod through the sleeve and tie on the twine or ribbon on either side.
+- Thread the dowel rod through the sleeve and tie on the twine or ribbon on either side.

-And you’re done!
-Now it’s time to pin all your special enamel pins to your banner, step back and admire them!
+- And you’re done!
+Now it’s time to pin all your special enamel pins to your banner, step back, and admire them!

 About the Maker: